stuartcarnie/blog/content/post/constant-confusion.md

 date = 2011-12-03T01:33:00Z
 updated = 2011-12-04T16:23:06Z
-categories = ["c", "tips", "technical"] blogimport = true
+categories = ["c", "tips", "technical"]
 [author]
 	name = "Stuart"
 	uri = ""
 +++

-The _const_ keyword in C can be confusing, so I wanted to put down my thoughts for my own benefit and for those looking for some clarity.
-In summary, I'm going to advocate you place _const_ to the right, and read the declaration from right to left.
+The `const` keyword in C can be confusing, so I wanted to put down my thoughts for my own benefit and for those looking for some clarity.
+In summary, I'm going to advocate you place `const` to the right, and read the declaration from right to left.

-## What is _const_?
+## What is `const`?

-_const_ is a hint to the C compiler and programmer that a specific declaration or element of a declaration is immutable.
+`const` is a hint to the C compiler and programmer that a specific declaration or element of a declaration is immutable.
 It is more complicated in C++, which is outside the scope of this post.
-Lets start with a simple example, and the most common form where _const_ is written first:
+Lets start with a simple example, and the most common form where `const` is written first:

 ```c
 const int i = 5;
 ```

-The previous statement simply instructs the compiler that _i_ cannot be changed after its initial declaration, such that the following assignment would result in an error:
+The previous statement simply instructs the compiler that `i` cannot be changed after its initial declaration, such that the following assignment would result in an error:

 ```c
 const int i = 5;
 i = 6; // error: read-only variable is not assignable
 ```

-If spoken from right to left, the declaration of _i_ would read “_i_ is an integer constant”, which is reasonable enough.
+If spoken from right to left, the declaration of `i` would read "`i` is an integer constant", which is reasonable enough.
 This syntax is still supported for historical reasons.
-The alternative and _correct_ format is to write _const_ after the type reference, as follows
+The alternative and _correct_ format is to write `const` after the type reference, as follows

 ```c
 int const i = 5;
 i = 6; // error: read-only variable is not assignable
 ```

-which means the same thing; the value of _i_ must remain constant within its declared scope.
-If you read this declaration from right to left, it is spoken as “_i_ is a constant integer”; much better.
+which means the same thing; the value of `i` must remain constant within its declared scope.
+If you read this declaration from right to left, it is spoken as "`i` is a constant integer"; much better.

 Yet another common definition is an array of constant characters or also known in some circles as an immutable string